Go Back Third Generation F-Body Message Boards > Tech Boards > V6

 F ----------> Ground (dist. pin A)

-And finally here's (V6 owners, take a look) a bin to get you started, post #158.
+And finally here's a bin to get you started, post #158.
 A few features like an mpg estimate and power estimate are included in the datalog file and it's compatible with any vehicle using $6E, not just DIS.

-After everything's assembled start it up and verify your timing with a timing light against what's in the table.
-You can program another chip with the main table set to 10* to make things a little easier.
-You will need to make your own timing marks somewhere if you weld a washer to the timing tab since the sensor moves with it.
+After everything's assembled start it up and verify your timing with a timing light.
+You can program another chip with the main table set to 0* to make things a little easier or disconnect the EST line.
+You will need to make your own timing marks somewhere if you mount the sensor to the timing tab since the sensor moves with it.
 And please, don't try adjusting the sensor with the motor running .
 Here's a pic of it assembled.
 Looks right at home, doesn't it?

 And a close up.